Obituary of Elizabeth M Fleming

 Due to the current Covid-19 restrictions, there will be a celebration of Elizabeth's wonderful life when it is safe to get together, likely during the spring or summer of 2021.
 There were few things in life Elizabeth enjoyed more than being outside surrounded by nature and a party so her family hopes you will join them then.

-In lieu of flowers, contributions to the Brookdale Park Conservancy, https://brookdalepark.org/, would be greatly appreciated.To plant a tree in memory of Elizabeth Fleming, please visit Tribute Store
+In lieu of flowers, contributions to the Brookdale Park Conservancy, https://brookdalepark.org/, would be greatly appreciated.To plant a beautiful memorial tree in memory of Elizabeth Fleming, please visit our Tree Store